kyhau/aws-cf-templates/README.md

     - Create Bucket Policy for PublicRead access.
     - Create a Managed Policy for managing and uploading files to the S3 bucket.
     - Attach the Managed Policy to the given Group.

+## Templates for Cognito

+1. `Cognito-Dev-GroupAndPolicy.template`
+    - Create Group and Policy for Development team to access Cognito related resources.

 ## Templates for Databases